safenetwork-community/bastille-installer/README.md

-# packer-qemu-preseeds
+# Manjaro Arm Installer Packer
-Necessary vagrant box files
+This repository contains all Packer files used for the Manjaro Arm Installer Vagrant Box.